tcao/perception_spinnaker_vision/README.md

 `video/mp4`
 which is what the streaming app uses.
 I will update here once I get HTML5 working

+### Publish image acquisition to ROS2 sensor message
+- spinnaker_ros2
+Example:
+`ros2 run spinnaker_ros2 spinnaker_ros2 -c 0 --ros-args -r /spinnaker_ros2/image:=image`
+Here's GigEV camera 0 is used, and the package's publishing topic is remapped to regular topic:
+`image` of type `sensor_msgs::msg::Image`.
+- Image viewer
+You can run any image viewer to show acquired images.
+One **important** note is, the viewer should use the compatible QoS profile as `spinnaker_ros2` which is:
+`rclcpp::SensorDataQoS()`.
+Please see the code for details.

 ## Limitation
 1. Currently, only Point Grey's GigE/PoE camera is supported.